5:55 PM, Mar 12, 2015 • By DANIEL HALPER

 Is a single standout scene in a movie worth a half-billion dollars?
 That is the question to be answered by the worldwide gross of this seventh film in a series that began back in 2000.

 Before Audubon, there was Alexander Wilson.
 Jul 29, 2013, Vol. 18, No. 43 • By CHRISTOPH IRMSCHER

 For years now, I have been showing the gorgeous four volumes of Audubon’s Birds of America to visitors and students at Indiana University’s Lilly Library.
 Each time, I take pleasure in the sumptuous colors of Audubon’s plates, still luminous after almost two centuries, and the dramatic stories of avian life the plates tell, with their fancy botanical backgrounds.
-I like even the sound the pages make when we turn them, slowly, gently, one at a time.
-I tell my students that Audubon’s volumes are called “double elephant folios” because they are so large, and sometimes I have to assure them that no elephants were harmed in the making of them.

 Every souvenir tells a story worth hearing.
 Jul 29, 2013, Vol. 18, No. 43 • By EDWARD ACHORN